Discover-the-Universe/planisphere-core/README.md

 # Planisphere

+This repository is a fork from <a href="https://github.com/drifted-in/planisphere-core">Drifted-In Planisphere Core</a>.
+We intend to develop Planispheres (star finders) using this code as a base.
+More details to come.

+Discover the Universe contact(s): CJ (cj@discovertheuniverse.ca), Alicia (alicia@discovertheuniverse.ca)

+--

 A planisphere is a star chart analog computing instrument in the form of two adjustable disks that rotate on a common pivot.
 It can be adjusted to display the visible stars for any time and date.
 It is an instrument to assist in learning how to recognize stars